M&Ms Customer Appears Slightly Upset When His Credit Card Is Declined [Video]

 Santa Ana, California, cops released the footage of what various media outlets describe as an M&Ms meltdown this week in hopes that the public can help in identifying the angry customer in question in the incident that occurred back on February 11.

-Accompanying the video, detectives issued a statement that didn’t sugar-coat the encounter.
+Detectives issued a statement that didn’t sugar-coat the encounter.

 “[T]his suspect became violent and destructive after his credit card was declined.
 In a fit of anger, the suspect struck the cashier in the head, pushed one cash register and printer to the floor, threw bananas at the other cashier, and pushed the other register off the counter.”